 Goldie's History Kits

 The Goldie's History Kits were developed for K-5 educators to meet the Iowa Core Standards for Social Studies and Literacy and to help students develop deeper connections to Iowa's history.
 These physical kits can be checked out from the Grant Wood AEA and based on the topics listed below.
 The following educational tools are included in each kit: Read Iowa History lessons, read aloud books, high-resolution photographs and videos of related objects from the State Historical Museum of Iowa collections and Think Like… cards.
-Educators are encouraged to use the tools as they are integrated; however, each tool can be used as a stand alone activity.
+Educators are encouraged to use the tools in the Goldie's History Kit as they are integrated; however, each tool can be used as a stand alone activity.

 Iowa history plays an important role in the state’s Social Studies standards.
 The following videos can be used by educators to prepare for curriculum or in the classroom with students.Educational Videos Related to Iowa History